HJoyce1/ISORRS/README.md

 MAIN Module created to iterate over different conditons in the auroral region.
 Currently allows for temperature, width and field-aligned current strength to be varied over 'dawn' or 'dusk' conditions.

 ### pw_20190502.py
-MAIN Generic file to run overall - need to look into this more.
+MAIN Module - generic file to run overall - need to look into this more.
 I believe this was written so Carley could print out all the files needed for the repository for the acknowledgements kept in the new Lancaster DOI stuff.

 ### pw_equatorialFlux.py